 - Increased abdominal pressure.
 Being overweight increases pressure inside your abdomen, which increases your risk of developing small bowel prolapse.
 Other factors that increase pressure include ongoing (chronic) cough and straining during bowel movements.

 - Smoking.
 Smoking is associated with developing prolapse because smokers frequently cough, increasing abdominal pressure.
-Also, smokers may have problems with healing of damaged connective tissues in the pelvic area, which can contribute to prolapse.
+Also, smokers may have problems with healing of damaged connective tissues, which can contribute to prolapse.

 - Race.
 For unknown reasons, Hispanic and Caucasian women are at higher risk of developing pelvic organ prolapse.
 Black women seem to have the lowest risk of all groups of women.